 Pain is one major ways of knowing if you are need of a root canal treatment.
 However, in some cases you might not even have any pain.
 Your dentist will be able to inform you if you are in need of a root canal.

-Listed below are some symptoms you may experience if you are needing a root canal treatment:
+Listed below are some symptoms you may experience if you are needing an endodontics treatment:

 - Severe Pain